How Much Your Oven Costs to Run [Free Calculator!]

 #2 Plan Ahead

-Planning ahead your meals can also be a great way to lower your oven running costs.
+I find that planning ahead your meals can also be a great way to lower your oven running costs.

 For example, if you want to cook a small piece of food, you can use a different appliance, such as an air fryer, since smaller appliances are typically more energy-efficient than a full-sized oven.

 Now, let’s say you want to cook a frozen piece of meat.
-If you don’t thaw it beforehand, your oven will need to run for longer to cook it, using more energy and increasing your energy bills.
+If you don’t thaw it beforehand, your oven will need to run longer to cook it, using more energy and increasing energy bills.

 Try thawing frozen food in the fridge for 12 to 24 hours before cooking it in your oven.